 - Identify the protagonist and the setting through the exposition, which links it all together.

-- Include just enough to sell your book, and then stop before you give the publisher a reason not to buy it.
+- Include just enough to sell your book, and then stop before you might give the publisher a reason to hesitate.

 - The language should be lively, engaging and sophisticated.
+It should give a taste of your ‘voice’.
 It may connect to the tone of the book, but don’t write your pitch in the style of the book.